Anon-Planet/thgtoa/guide.md

 (Illustration by Randall Munroe, xkcd.com, licensed under CC BY-NC 2.5)

 Will this guide help you protect your privacy from OSINT researchers like Bellingcat[^13], Doxing[^14] trolls on 4chan[^15], and others that have no access to the NSA toolbox?
 More likely.
-Tho I would not be so sure about 4chan.
+Tho we would not be so sure about 4chan.

 Here is a basic simplified threat model for this guide: